danielharrell/open-eyes-lect-2017-18/Open.md

 without a point of view?
 Or ever see beyond it, if seeing any distance requires it?
 And if the self in this sense can never be relinquished, or renounced, what is left but reconciliation?
-The self-knowledge of Socratic ignorance?
-The self-certainty of Cartesian doubt?
-The transcendental self of Kantian critique?
-Or the absolute self of Hegelian dialectic?
 It can start to seem as if there is nothing at the end of philosophical reflection but a self to embrace, since it can never be escaped.
 We might even make philosophical reflection a matter of self-embrace from the